He,(or she) makes your heart sing, and you’ve never felt quite the same way… with anyone.

 Imagine, setting your standards high and opening your heart.

-Truth * Men will never step up to the plate if we keep settling for less.
+Truth * Men will never step up to the plate if women keep settling for less.

 If you have a Narcissistic Mother and take on the role of the “Good Daughter,” you learned that your needs don’t count—